mylofi/webauthn-local-client/BUNDLERS.md

 };
 ```

 This plugin copies the `dist/bundlers/walc-external-bundle.js` file into the build root (default `dist/`), along with the other bundled files.
-It also injects a `<script src=..></script>` tag (to load `walc-external-bundle.js`) into the markup of the `index.html` file (and any other HTML files) that webpack produces for your app.
+It also injects a `<script src="walc-external-bundle.js"></script>` tag into the markup of the `index.html` file (and any other HTML files) that webpack produces for your app.

-**Note:** At present, this plugin is not configurable in any way (e.g., calling `WALC()` above with no arguments).
+**Note:** At present, this plugin is not configurable in any way (i.e., calling `WALC()` above with no arguments).
 If something about its behavior is not compatible with your webpack project setup -- which can vary widely and be quite complex to predict or support by a basic plugin -- it's recommended you simply copy over the `webauthn-local-client/bundler-plugins/webpack.mjs` plugin and make necessary changes.

 ## Import/Usage